What Is Estate and Trust Litigation Law?

 - The will wasn’t properly executed.
 There might not have been witnesses, or the will wasn’t signed.
 Each state sets its own requirements, but a will must comply with all of them.

-- The deceased was unduly influenced or coerced into signing the will.
+- There was undue influence on the deceased person when creating or signing the will.
 For example, a caretaker might have pressured a sick or older person to revise their will.
 If they are dependent on the caretaker, they might not have felt they had a choice.

 - The deceased signed the will due to fraud or misrepresentation.
 For example, a child might have told her parent to sign a letter, but it was really a will.